Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 What to Look for in a Blogging Platform

-There are a few things you should look for in a blogging platform.
+If you want to create a blog, there are a few things you should look for in a blogging platform.
 These things will help you choose the best platform for your blogging site.

 Here are the things you should look for in a blogging platform:

-- Easy to use – The blogging platform you choose has to be easy to use, not one that would have you go through several tutorials to be able to get a little thing done.
+- Easy-to-use – The blogging platform you choose has to be easy to use, not one that would have you go through several tutorials to be able to get a little thing done.

 - Flexibility – Find out if the blogging platform you want to use is flexible.
 It has to be flexible in the sense that; it can be extended using add-ons.

 - Security – It should be secure from hackers.